Iceland hotspot: Geochemistry

 Furthermore, some studies show that the amount of water dissolved in mantle minerals is two to six times higher in the Iceland region than in undisturbed parts of the mid-oceanic ridges, where it is regarded to lie at about 150 parts per million.
 The presence of such a large amount of water in the source of the lavas would tend to lower its melting point and make it more productive for a given temperature.
+It would also produce the higher melt temperatures found, than typical of mid-ocean ridge basalts.